knc789/docs/README.md

    > **Age < 30** – target people who are a particular age, or older or younger than a specific age

    > **Amount spent > 500** – target low or high spenders

-   > **Number of Orders < 100** – target people with different past order thresholds

-   > **Engagement: Opens Not Opened** – try to lure people who are not opening previous emails, or reward individuals who are opening previous emails

    > **Engagement: Clicks Clicked** – try to lure people who are not clicking in  your previous emails, or reward individuals who are frequent clickers
 4. Optionally, select additional conditions to add to the segment.
 As you add conditions, you will be able to select _**AND**_ or _**OR**_ as options, where _**AND**_ indicates both conditions are required and _**OR**_ indicates either condition works.
 5. Click **Save**.